Coronavirus impact on spas & massage therapists (and what steps to take?)

 Coronavirus and spas: The impact and what you can do?

-With millions of Americans settling into disrupted routines on Thursday, you need to understand the impact and prepare your business for the series of events that might unfold in the near future due to the Coronavirus around the world.
+With millions of Americans settling into disrupted routines on Thursday, you need to understand the impact and prepare your business for the series of events that might unfold in the near future due to COVID19 around the world.

 Let’s look at all these concerns one by one.
 We have also provided a few actionable tips in each section that can help you minimize the impact and reduce losses for your spa/massage business.